Event-driven, with guaranteed maximum response time

 }

-Result: Even under bursts or competing activity, the stop action is commanded within the verified WCRT; overload triggers a deterministic safe state instead of unbounded delay.
+Result: Even under bursts or competing activity, the stop action is commanded within the verified WCRT.
+Overload triggers a deterministic safe state instead of unbounded delay.

 Quality criteria